ravendb/book/Intro/Intro.md

 Focus: Architects

 This part focuses on the theory of building robust and high performance systems using RavenDB.
-We'll go directly to working with a cluster of RavenDB nodes on commodity hardware, discuss distribution of data and work across the cluster and how to best structure your systems to take advantage of what RavenDB brings to the table.
+We'll go directly to working with a cluster of RavenDB nodes on commodity hardware, discuss data and work distribution across the cluster and how to best structure your systems to take advantage of what RavenDB brings to the table.

-*[Chapter 5](#clustering-setup) -* Clustering Setup - walks through the steps to bring up a cluster of RavenDB nodes and working with a clustered database.
-This will also discuss the high availability and load balancing features in RavenDB.
+*[Chapter 5](#clustering-setup) -* Clustering Setup - walks through the steps of setting up a cluster of RavenDB nodes and working with a clustered database.
+High availability and load balancing features in RavenDB will also be discussed.

 *[Chapter 6](#clustering-deep-dive) -* Clustering Deep Dive - takes you through the RavenDB clustering behavior, how it works and how the both servers & clients are working together to give you a seamless distributed